San Diego limits beach access to guard seals from human harassment

 By Marty Graham

-SAN DIEGO San Diego's mayor has placed a prime stretch of beach inhabited by seals and the area around it off-limits to the public between sunset and dawn after video footage of two women harassing the marine mammals at night surfaced on the Internet.
+SAN DIEGO, March 20 San Diego's mayor has placed a prime stretch of beach inhabited by seals and the area around it off-limits to the public between sunset and dawn after video footage of two women harassing the marine mammals at night surfaced on the Internet.

-Mayor Bob Filner's emergency order, issued on Tuesday, covers a 150-foot-wide swath of sand at the city's La Jolla Cove, which more than 200 harbor seals regularly use for shelter and as a rookery during breeding and pupping season.
+Mayor Bob Filner's emergency order, issued on Tuesday, covers a 150-foot-wide ( 46 meters) s wath of sand at the city's La Jolla Cove, which more than 200 harbor seals regularly use for shelter and as a rookery during breeding and pupping season.

 The site, dubbed Children's Pool, has been the scene of a protracted battle between wildlife advocates who say the seals are a local asset and tourist attraction that should be protected and opponents who argue the urban beach belongs to humans.

-Note: (Editor's Note: This story contains material that may upset some readers)